-

 Sine-Cosine Encoder

 An incremental device typically used to indicate rotary position and velocity.
 A sine-cosine encoder outputs a preset number of cycles per revolution (CPR) of analog sine waves, along with cosine waves (offset by 90°).
 Most sine-cosine encoders output ~1V peak-to-peak.
-Avtron offers the KA series of sine-cosine encoders.
+Nidec Avtron does not presently offer sine-cosine models because sine-cosine signals are very vulnerable to electrical interference.

 -